qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 ---
 # Gene Keys 3D User Guide 👩‍🏫🧬

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9e7zP73gnQ?si=3o56vnjrjXYhJXKH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Introduction

-Welcome to Gene Keys 3D, an interactive web-based 3D visualisation engine for exploring  [The Gene Keys](https;://genekeys.com)(https;://genekeys.com), and creating personalised contemplation and emotional spectral profiles.
+Welcome to Gene Keys 3D, an interactive web-based 3D visualisation engine for exploring *The Gene Keys* (https://genekeys.com).
+The project aims to assist your contemplation as a performant, smartphone-to-projector capable extension to *Living Library*.
+It can perform visual computations and create personalised emotional spectral profiles (see [an example](https://geneclock.deflexion.org/AlbertEinstein.html) made with a well-known iconic scientist's Hologenetic Profile)

-This guide will walk you through the functionalities and how to interact with the viewport using your keyboard and mouse (better touch support for mobile devices is planned)
+This guide will walk you through the functionalities and how to interact with the viewport using your keyboard and mouse (touch support here, but may be limited on some platforms)

 Enjoy your journey!

 ### Initial Behaviour

 Upon loading the page, you'll see a 3D viewport displaying spheres representing gene keys.
 By default, the spheres will arrange themselves in a "Spiral Disc" formation.
 The viewport will automatically cycle through different arrangements every 5 seconds, and starts out like this, showing a single sphere for Gene Key 1:

 ![[Pasted image 20230926110755.png]]

 ## Viewport Interaction